pnochisaki/young-inglewood/_content/pages/taste.md

     answer: "As we welcome you to your private tasting experience, please feel free to bring your well behaved pup with you.  "
   - question: Are you able to host my company dinner at your winery?
-    answer: "We would love to welcome you and your team at our winery.
+    answer: "We would love to welcome you and your team to our winery.
 We’ll work with you to create a personalized wine experience for you and your team within your budget.
-Our fermentation room sets the scene for an unforgettable company event.
+Our fermentation room or gorgeous tasting salon sets the scene for an unforgettable company event.
 Enjoy a feast curated by a local chef that pairs perfectly with our wines in the room where those wines are first created. "
 ---